asuyou/notes/01 inbox/encryption.md

 ## Block cipher

-Breaks the input into many fidxed-length blocks and encrypts each blocks
+Breaks the input into many fixed-length blocks and encrypts each blocks

 # References